 Connecting the metropole through digital technology

 In addition, as the COVID-19 global pandemic has struck across the world, the Dijon metropole has managed to maintain essential services in large part due to its development as a smart city.
-Even as health and safety measures have forced a reduction in staff at the command centre, the team handled 18,700 calls between March 15 and May 3.
+Even as health and safety measures have forced a reduction in staff at the command center, the team handled 18,700 calls between March 15 and May 3.
 During this period, Dijon also maintained critical support such as remote building monitoring, electric access point control throughout the metropole, and the management of streetlights to facilitate the rapid arrival of emergency vehicles.

 In addition to these achievements and benefits, the Dijon smart city will have an even larger impact over time.
-In an era in which urban citizens increasingly find pollution and a lack of sustainability to be major problems, updates to the metropole’s public services and equipment have already set Dijon on track to realise 65% energy savings over the next 12 years.
+In an era in which urban citizens increasingly find pollution and a lack of sustainability to be major problems, updates to the metropole’s public services and equipment have already set Dijon on track to realize 65% energy savings over the next 12 years.
 During this time, the metropole will be able to rapidly innovate and engage in continual improvement, ensuring that it continues to develop as a leading example of green and sustainable urban design.